What is a hardware wallet?

 5. Loss or damage of the hardware wallet

-Guard the pin code and 24 word recovery seed with your life!
-If you have these, you can simply purchase another device and reclaim your crypto assets.
+Guard the pin code and 24 word recovery seed!
+If you lose the hardware wallet or damage it, if you have the 24 word recovery seed and pin code, you can simply purchase another device and reclaim your crypto assets.